FriendsOfCake/crud/docs/listeners/api.md

 ## Not Found (view / edit / delete)

-In case a `ìd` is provided to a crud action and the id does not exist in the database, a `404` `NotFoundException` will be thrown
+In case a `id` is provided to a crud action and the id does not exist in the database, a `404` `NotFoundException` will be thrown

 ## Invalid id (view / edit / delete)